Swansea Sixth form College, Swansea College

 Admission dates and extra charges

-Starting dates for academic terms at Swansea Sixth Form College:
+Starting dates for academic terms at Swansea Sixth Form College are the following:

 - Summer is the first week of March.